-In the context of containerized applications and Kubernetes development, software teams have to work with Dockerfiles and YAML configuration files, typically referred to as manifest files, that describe how an application is to be deployed to a cluster.
-A full-fledged CI/CD system would be excessive, so software developers need a tool that can support the development loop of cloud-native applications on their local machines.
+In the context of containerized applications and your Kubernetes environment, software teams have to work with Dockerfiles and Kubernetes YAML configuration files, typically referred to as manifest files, that describe how application deployment should be carried to a cluster.
+A full-fledged CI/CD system would be excessive, so software developers need a tool that can support the inner-loop development workflow of cloud-native applications on their local machines.

-Having an automated approach to building container images from source code and deploying them to a Kubernetes cluster in a development environment will enhance your team’s cloud-native development lifecycle.
+This is where Skaffold comes in.
+Skaffold offers an automated approach to building container images from source code and deploying them to a Kubernetes cluster in a development environment.

 In this article, you will learn about Skaffold, scenarios in which it really shines, and how to implement it for your Kubernetes development workflow.